-Web3.0 (“Web3”) is being touted as the ‘next big thing’ in software, services, and everyday life.
-From cryptocurrency, to non-fungible tokens (NFT), to development in the ‘metaverse’ – Blockchain based Web3 is primed to be the foundations of how we interact with technology in the near future.
+Web3.0 (“Web3”) is here in everyday life – from cryptocurrency, to non-fungible tokens (NFT), to development in the ‘metaverse’ – Blockchain based Web3 is primed to be the foundations of how we interact with technology in the near future.

 This post assumes that you have an understanding of how Web3 and blockchain technology works, and will give you a high level overview of some of the legal considerations that Web3 companies must speak to.